 HOAs are obligated to ensure all common areas are well maintained and safe.
 This means roads, landscaping, recreational facilities, and shared building components must meet the expectations of the community.
 When general neglect sets in, property values plummet.

 If your HOA fails in its duties to repair common areas causing safety hazards and general unpleasantness, contact us today.
-At The Dempsey Law Firm, P.A., we are here to hold HOAs accountable and ensure maintenance obligations are upheld.
+At The Dempsey Law Firm, we are here to hold HOAs accountable and ensure maintenance obligations are upheld.